docelic/terminfo/README.md

 It supports:

+1. Auto-detecting and searching for terminfo files
 1. Parsing terminfo files using regular and extended format
 1. Summarizing the content of terminfo files
 1. Providing raw access to parsed terminfo data
 1. Using internally stored terminfo data for most common terminals

-It is implemented in Crystal and does not depend on ncurses or any other external parsing library.
+It is implemented natively and does not depend on ncurses or other external library.

 ## Installation